 - Call a professional to help you diagnose the problem.
 Programmable thermostats are not always easy to understand and you may not be able to find all of the problems on your own.
 A technician that can diagnose your thermostat can also provide a heating and cooling inspectionwhile they are in your home to make sure everything is working properly.

-Contact Sherlock Heating & Air Conditioning, Inc. for more tips on troubleshooting the thermostat in your home.
+Contact Sherlock Plumbing Heating & Air, Inc. for more tips on troubleshooting the thermostat in your home.
 We can also help you with all of your other heating, cooling and air quality needs.